 - Enhancing the learning environment on campus.

-- Establishing committees as needed to fulfill the Campus Council's responsibilities to the college community.
+- Establishing committees as needed to fulfill the Forum Council's responsibilities to the college community.

 - Andy Cornell, AF